aj8971996/ecsAPI/README.md

    - Navigate to the project's root directory if you are not already there:
      ```bash
-     cd path/to/ecsAPI  # Replace 'path/to/ecsAPI' with the actual path if necessary
+     cd path/to/ecsAPI  # Replace 'path/to/ecsAPI' with the actual path in your local machine

    - Execute the following command to start the server:
      ```bash
      uvicorn main:app --host 0.0.0.0 --port 8000

    - This command starts the FastAPI server, making your API accessible at `http://localhost:8000` from any machine in the network.

-2. **Accessing the API Documentation**

-   - Once the server is running, open a web browser.
-   - Visit `http://localhost:8000/docs` to view the Swagger UI.
-This page provides interactive API documentation, where you can test the API endpoints directly from your browser.

-### Additional Server Commands

 - To run the server in **reload mode** (useful during development as it automatically reloads your application when code changes are detected):
    ```bash